-The rear auxiliary power point is located on the right rear quarter panel.
-The power point is accessible from the liftgate or the third row seat.
+A third auxiliary power point is located on the right rear quarter panel.
+The power point is accessible from the liftgate.

-Cigar/Cigarette lighter (if equipped)
+Cigar lighter (if equipped)

 Do not plug optional electrical accessories into the cigarette lighter socket.

 Do not hold the lighter in with your hand while it is heating, this will damage the lighter element and socket.
 The lighter will be released from its heating position when it is ready to be used.